 Outcome-Based Education (OBE)

 Outcome-Based Education (OBE) is an educational theory that focuses on the desired outcomes of the learning process.
-Instead of starting with the traditional approach of designing educational systems around the content to be taught, OBE begins with clearly defining the outcomes that students are expected to achieve by the end of their educational experience.
+Instead of starting with the traditional approach of designing educational systems around content to be taught, OBE begins with clearly defining the outcomes that students are expected to achieve by the end of their educational experience.
 These outcomes dictate the curriculum, teaching methods, assessments, and educational strategies used throughout the learning process.
-Here’s a brief overview of the key aspects of OBE:
+Below is an overview of the key aspects of OBE:

 1. Focus on Outcomes